austish/Big-Bank/README.md

 - Zod

 ## Todo
-- getTransactionStatus only checks for 2 days past transaction date
+1. getTransactionStatus only checks for 2 days past transaction date
-- transfer money between your own accounts
+2. transaction details like dwolla's
-- transaction details like dwolla's (5:58:40)
+3. remove accounts
-- fix top categories
+4. edit user account
-- remove accounts
+5. fix top categories
-- edit user account
+6. transfer money between your own accounts

 Done:
 - amount shows the same for both sender and reciever for transfers